nazy67/managing_terraform_state_file/README.md

 }
 ```

-The next command is not the terraform state subcommand but it's very useful to when managing state file in terraform.  `terraform taint` is a command that will `taint` or `untaint` the resources in my case an `instance` that is in state file.
+The next command is not the terraform state subcommand but it's very useful for managing state file in terraform, `terraform taint` is a command that will `taint` or `untaint` the resources in my case an `instance` that is in state file.
 This command manually marks a Terraform-managed resource as tainted, forcing it to be destroyed and recreated on the next apply.
 This command will not modify infrastructure, but does modify the state file in order to mark a resource as tainted.
 Generally if we run,

 ```
 terraform tain aws_instance.second_ec2